MetaFam/mimis/README.md

 ## Algorithm

-1. Start the search queue with the Mïmis root from IDX.
+1. Start the search queue with the Mïmis root from IDX, a path as an array of strings, and a descendDepth equal to the number of user references you wish to follow.
+If `descend = 0`, only information from your tree will be loaded.
+If `descend = 1`, your information and the direct users you specified will be referenced.
-2. Each Mïmis node has an optional ordered list of DIDs of overriding users.
-If any are specified, add their Mïmis roots to the search queue in the order given for the DIDs.
+2. If `children` exists on the root, and if it has an entry that matches the current element if the path, then add a child to the search tree for the dereferenced value of the entry with the path progressed one element.
+Keep `descend` the same in the child.
-3. While there is more than one element remaining in the path to be dereferenced, shift the first element and iterate over the search queue, looking for directory nodes that have a child element that matches the current path portion.
+3. If `overrides` exists on the root, and if `descend > 0`, add a child to the search tree for the Mïmis root from IDX for each of the listed DIDs with the base path.
+Decrement `descend` for the children.
-4. Each iteration produces a new search queue one level deeper in the tree.
+4. For each child added in #2 and #3, process as a new root using #1 until the path is exhausted.
-5. If a node has overrides, those overrides are added to the search queue following the element being dereferenced.
-The node added to the queue is from the same position in the tree as is currently being defreferenced.
+5. Once the expansion is complete, determine whether the URI is being dereferenced as a resource or a collection.
+As a resource, deliver the first (or most popular, or whatever), but some single resource.
+As a collection, deliver a JSON object describing the results of the search process, or, eventually, an interface for managing those collections and enhanching them with metadata in the form of new paths.

 ## Pathological Cases